 There are benefits and non benefits to including a car in the company accounts, however it generally follows that it will be more expensive for you to have a car in a Ltd company set of accounts, due to the ‘Benefit in Kind’ taxes arising from it.
 It depends upon the circumstances so please get in touch for further clarification.

 There are a lot of accountancy softwares available and most of them have similar functions.
-We can advise on what is most suited to your business and discuss the pros and cons of each.
+I can advise on what is most suited to your business and discuss the pros and cons of each.
 It is best to have these discussions early, as it can be difficult to change over once you have started using one.
 It can also be costly to the business if the accountancy software isn’t right.